Kuljeet1998/Sensei-koa/README.txt

 2. Login w same credentials.
 3. You'll get token as the result.
 4. Use this token in header, Authorization: Bearer `token`

-For attachments:
-1. Create folder: 'uploads' in main directory